 Djibouti before 2011 was 100% dependent on heavy fuel oil and diesel thermal power plants for energy that exposed the country to fluctuating oil prices.
-Now 65% of the country's electricity needs are provided through an interconnection with the Ethiopian grid.
+Now, 65% of the country's electricity needs are provided through an interconnection with the Ethiopian grid.[134]
 Local power production, now accounting for around 35% of the energy supply, continues to be generated through local heavy fuel oil or diesel thermal power plants, with a total power generation capacity of 126 MW.

 Cognisant of the strategic importance of a reliable and stable energy supply, the government of Djibouti has taken steps to increase energy security by putting more emphasis on renewable energy.
 The country's National Development Plan, Vision 2035, plans a transition from fossil thermal to 100% renewable energy.
 In this vein, legislation has been passed to open electricity generation to private sector involvement.
-The law provides a tax exemption for all renewable energy equipment.139 This is a critical step towards the exploration of the country's untapped renewable energy resources (geothermal, wind and solar resources).
+The law provides a tax exemption for all renewable energy equipment.[135]
+This is a critical step towards the exploration of the country's untapped renewable energy resources (geothermal, wind and solar resources).

-Ethiopia has abundant renewable energy resources and has the potential to generate over 60 000 MW of electric power from hydroelectric, wind, solar and geothermal sources.
+Ethiopia has abundant renewable energy resources and has the potential to generate over 60 000 MW of electric power from hydroelectric, wind, solar and geothermal sources.[136]
 Despite this energy potential, Ethiopia is experiencing energy shortages.
-Over the past decade, the Ethiopian government has managed to expand the electricity grid to nearly 60% of the country - from only 667 towns and villages to approximately 6 000.
-141
+Over the past decade, the Ethiopian government has managed to expand the electricity grid to nearly 60% of the country-from only 667 towns and villages to approximately 6 000.has managed to expand the electricity grid to nearly 60% of the country-from only 667 towns and villages to approximately 6 000.[137]